Oxford University Scout and Guide Group: Membership

 Its membership mainly comprises members of the University of Oxford; however, within certain limits other people may join.
 It is affiliated to the Student Scout and Guide Organisation (SSAGO).
 During the University's term the group meets on Monday nights, with a lunchtime meeting (‘NnN’) held on Thursdays.
 During University vacations the group goes on trips, the most notable being “Winter Walking” held over the New Year.

-Mascot

-The mascot of the group is Erik the Panda.
-Erik is a stuffed toy, given to the group in 1974, by a member formerly of St Hugh's College.
-At this time, his name was spelled Eric; this has changed over the years, and has even at times been spelled with a backwards k.
-His "birthday" is celebrated at the meeting preceding Shrove Tuesday.
-Erik's official costume is sub-fusc, including a commoners' gown embroidered with the group name, and a mortarboard - though the latter has been lost.

 Publication

 PostScript is the thrice-termly publication of the Group.
 It is not only a newsletter informing members, ex-members and old members of upcoming events and activities, but also serves as a permanent record of the group's history.
 A copy of each new issue is stored in the Bodleian Library at the University of Oxford.